devflowinc/ruby-sdk/docs/UserApi.md

 > <SetUserApiKeyResponse> set_user_api_key(set_user_api_key_request)

-set_user_api_key
+Set User Api Key

-set_user_api_key  Create a new api key for the auth'ed user.
+Set User Api Key  Create a new api key for the auth'ed user.
 Successful response will contain the newly created api key.
 If a write role is assigned the api key will have permission level of the auth'ed user who calls this endpoint.

 ### Examples